BlockHub/arkdbtools/arkdbtools/readme.rst

 Calculation settings
     arkdbtools contains a config.py file where different settings influence Delegate.share() flow controls.
+    These options are performed at the calculation level.
+Capitalized keys need to remain capitalized throughout every setting.

 >>> CALCULATION SETTINGS{...}

-    are performed at the calculation level.
-Capitalized keys need to remain capitalized.

 Blacklisting voters
     The option blacklist completely removes an address from the calculation.
 The share is evenly divided over all voters.